 To get around the block you must open the Sophos Home Premium console, click Settings > Web and enter the URL or domain you'd like to whitelist.
 Not difficult, at all, but it could still be a hassle if it happens regularly.

 Of course, if you're looking to impose restrictions on someone else – maybe your kids or employees, for example – making it more difficult to get around this web protection could be a real plus.
+Just keep in mind that if they install and use an unsupported browser, such as Brave, they won't be restricted at all.

 Sophos Home Premium has one of the shortest feature lists in the antivirus world, but poke around in the web-based Settings menus for a while and you'll find one unusual extra: a simple parental controls-like content filtering system.